barricklab/breseq/src/doc/gd_format.rst

 Counting Mutations
 """"""""""""""""""

-These attributes control how molecular events in a :program:`GenomeDiff` are counted for summary purposes.
+These attributes affect how molecular events in a :program:`GenomeDiff` are counted for summary purposes.
+They can be properties of any mutation entry.

-* **between**\ =\ *<element_name>*

-   This mutation occurs between copies of this element.
-For example, a deletion caused by recombination between two copies of a mobile element.

-* **mediated**\ =\ *<element_name>*

-   This mutation was mediated by insertion of a new copy of this element and recombination with an existing copy, such that the number of this element did not net increase in the resulting genome.

-* **adjacent**\ =\ *<element_name>*
+* **adjacent**\ =\ *<repeat_family>*

    This mutation is adjacent to the specified element.
 For example, it may be an insertion of a base next to a mobile element.
-We may want to ignore mutations in this category because they represent a hotspot with an atypical mutation rate.
+One may want to ignore mutations in this category for certain analyses because they may represent hotspots with atypical mutation rates.

 * **with**\ =\ *<mutation_id>*

    This mutation should not be counted separately.
 It should be counted as a **single** molecular event with the other specified mutation (which does not need a with tag)

 Applying Mutations
 """"""""""""""""""